Alabama to meet Notre Dame in relocated CFP semifinal game - WHIZ News

 Clemson coach Dabo Swinney and Notre Dame coach Brian Kelly both complained last week about the California state government’s decision not to allow families to attend the Rose Bowl, denying two waiver requests by the game.
 Kelly even claimed his team might boycott the game if forced to play without families in the stands.

-In the end, those two teams were assigned to the Sugar Bowl semifinal, while the other playoff game will feature the national championship favorites against the final addition to the four-team playoff.
+In the end, Clemson was assigned to the Sugar Bowl semifinal, while Kelly’s team will have the players’ families in the stands in Texas in a game between two of the most storied programs in college football, pitting the national championship favorites against the final addition to the four-team playoff.

+“Just so excited that everybody that’s involved understands how important that was, and we’re grateful to the Rose Bowl to make that change,” Kelly told ESPN.
+“I know it was difficult. … I’m just really grateful that everybody was able to sit down, think about it (and decide) that this made sense to get the families to the game.
+It wasn’t really about the fans, because our guys have done fine without fans, but this was really about the families.”

 Alabama (11-0) won the SEC and rolled through its schedule with another high-powered season under coach Nick Saban, who is chasing his sixth national championship with the Crimson Tide.
 They topped the CFP rankings from start to finish this season after missing the playoff last year for the only time since the system began, capping their unbeaten season by beating Florida 52-46 in the conference title game Saturday night.